Academic-Labbook/alp/README.md

  - Provides two menu locations for providing links to site or external pages or URLs
  - Provides customisable copyright notice and ability to hide branding
  - Responsive to screen size: viewable on mobile, tablet and desktop browsers

+## Uninstallation
+ALP can be uninstalled via the normal procedure, using the plugin page in the admin area.
+Upon uninstallation, all of these changes made by ALP are reversed and all additions to the database are removed, with the only exception being the user groups.
+If you have converted user groups using the included tool, then these will remain as they are.
+You can manually change user groups using other plugins.
+One day ALP may provide a tool to reverse user group changes, but this is not a high priority.

 ## Requirements